Police: Minor damage following vehicle crash into Dollar Tree store - Salisbury Post

 There was minor damage to the store, located at 395 Faith Road and in the Innes Street Market shopping center.
 The crash occurred just before 10 a.m.

 Salisbury police responded with Rowan EMS and the Salisbury Fire Department.
-The man was seen being loaded into an ambulance that sat in the parking lot for some time.
+The man was seen being loaded into an ambulance waiting in the parking lot.

-Four COVID-19 deaths reported across three local nursing homes
+Four COVID-19 deaths reported from three local nursing homes

 By Natalie Anderson natalie.anderson@salisburypost.com SALISBURY — Rowan County on Tuesday reported four COVID-19 related deaths from Trinity Oaks Health and... read more